 What happens if the heir chooses to sell the home, but can’t sell it right away?

 Typically, the heir has up to six months to sell the home.
-With HUD approval, the heir may be eligible for up to two three-month extensions.
-This would give you up to a full year from the death of the borrower to repay the loan balance or sell the home.
+With HUD approval, the heir may be eligible for up to two 90-day extensions.
+In total, this could give the heir up to a full year from the death of the borrower to repay the loan balance or sell the home, provided all loan terms continue to be met, including home maintenance and payment of property taxes and homeowners insurance.